EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

 Selecting `Start My Server` - you should now see a list of the preconfigured profiles.
 Select one to spawn an application profile.

+!!! note
-> These preconfigured profiles are simply examples that are configured into the default deployment.
+    These preconfigured profiles are simply examples that are configured into the default deployment.
 These default profiles should be adapted for your platform deployment.

 ![Select a Profile](../img/apphub/profiles.jpeg)